hww/game_programmer_reading/README.md

 ## Game Programmer Reading

-Game development documentation and institutional collection
+My collection of Game Development and Technology Articles and Tutorials.

 ## Books